bevyengine/bevy/docs/profiling.md

 In one terminal, run:
 `./capture-release -o my_capture.tracy`
 This will sit and wait for a tracy-instrumented application to start, and when it does, it will automatically connect and start capturing.
+Note that on Windows, the capture tool is called `capture.exe`.

 Then run your application, enabling the `trace_tracy` feature:
 `cargo run --release --features bevy/trace_tracy`